-Regent Turpen was born in Tulsa, Oklahoma, educated in Tulsa Public Schools, and graduated from the University of Tulsa earning a Bachelor of Science degree in History and a Juris Doctor degree.
-In 1982 Regent.
-Turpen was elected Attorney General for the state of Oklahoma.
-He served as Muskogee County District Attorney from 1977 to 1982.
-Since 1987, Regent Turpen has been a partner in the law firm of Riggs, Abney, Neal, Turpen, Orbison & Lewis in Oklahoma City, Oklahoma.
+Turpen was born in Tulsa, Oklahoma, educated in Tulsa Public Schools, and graduated from The University of Tulsa, earning a Bachelor of Science degree in History and a Juris Doctor degree.
+In 1982, Turpen was elected Attorney General for the state of Oklahoma.
+He served as Muskogee County District Attorney from 1977-82.
+Since 1987, Turpen has been a partner in the law firm of Riggs, Abney, Neal, Turpen, Orbison & Lewis in Oklahoma City.

-While no longer serving in public office, Regent Turpen remains politically active.
-He appears weekly on Oklahoma City NBC affiliate KFOR’s award-winning public affairs show, “Flashpoint with Turpen & Humphreys.”
+While no longer serving in public office, Turpen remains politically active.
+He appears weekly on Oklahoma City NBC affiliate KFOR’s award-winning public affairs show, “Flashpoint.”
 He had a long-running monthly column, “Turpen Time,” for the OPEA monthly newspaper and was a featured columnist for Microsoft’s internet magazine, Slate.
-Regent Turpen is a nationally sought after public speaker, having keynoted conferences of the National Association of Attorneys General, the Fourth Federal Judicial Circuit, and the National Family and Juvenile Judges’ Association.
+Turpen is a nationally sought after public speaker, having keynoted conferences of the National Association of Attorneys General, the Fourth Federal Judicial Circuit, and the National Family and Juvenile Judges’ Association.

-Regent Turpen has received numerous awards, honors and appointments.
+Turpen has received numerous awards, honors and appointments.
+In 2018, he was the recipient of the inaugural Aubrey McClendon Visionary Award by Allied Arts.
+In 2017, Turpen and his wife received the Jasmine Moran Award for Outstanding Community Service.
 In 2010, he was inducted into the Oklahoma Hall of Fame.
-In 2008, he received the Oklahoma Arts Council Governor’s Award for Community Service; Treasurers for Tomorrow Award from the Oklahoma Health Center Foundation; and the Urban Pioneer Award from the Plaza District Association.
-In 2007, Regent Turpen received the Oklahoma Bar Association’s William Paul Distinguished Service Award; recognition from the Clinton Global Initiative for his work with Burns Hargis for Legal Aid of Oklahoma; the Outstanding Volunteer Fundraiser Award from the Association of Fundraising Professionals, Oklahoma Chapter; and the John F. Kennedy Award for Community Service, given by the Oklahoma City Knights of Columbus.
-In 2006, he received the John Kirkpatrick Award from Lyric Theatre for his leadership in chairing their successful $10 million capital campaign.
-In 2004, the courtroom at the University of Tulsa College of Law was named the Price-Turpen Courtroom to honor Turpen’s service to his alma mater.
-In 2004, he also received the National Association of Attorneys General Francis X. Bellotti Award for outstanding service to the association.
-In 2003 Regent Turpen served as Honorary Chairman of the Urban League of Oklahoma City.
-In 2002, he established the Melvin C. Hall Leadership Scholarship at Langston University.
-In 2000, he was named Outstanding Alumnus for the University of Tulsa.
+In 2008, he received the Oklahoma Arts Council Governor’s Award for Community Service; Treasurers for Tomorrow Award rom the Oklahoma Health Center Foundation; and the Urban Pioneer Award from the Plaza District Association.
+In 2007, Turpen received the Oklahoma Bar Association’s William Paul Distinguished Service Award; recognition from the Clinton Global Initiative for his work with Burns Hargis for Legal Aid of Oklahoma; the Outstanding Volunteer Fundraiser Award from the Association of Fundraising Professionals, Oklahoma Chapter; and the John F. Kennedy Award for Community Service, given by the Oklahoma City Knights of Columbus.

-Regent Turpen’s interests are many and varied.
-He is President of the Lyric Theatre Board of Directors, and on the boards of The Oklahoma City Memorial and Museum, Oklahoma State Fair Board, and Allied Arts.
-He a member of the Oklahoma Academy of State Goals, Rotary Club, Oklahoma Business Roundtable, and The Creativity Project.
-Regent Turpen has served as President and board member of the CARE Center, OKC.
+Turpen’s interests are many and varied.
+He is president of the Lyric Theatre Board of Directors and serves on the boards of The Oklahoma City National Memorial and Museum, Oklahoma State Fair Board, United Way, and Allied Arts.
+He is a member of the Oklahoma Academy of State Goals, Rotary Club, Oklahoma Business Roundtable and The Creativity Project.
+Turpen has served as president and board member of the CARE Center, OKC.
 He is the founder of The Young Men’s Poetry Club.
-Regent Turpen argued before the United States Supreme Court in 1985.
-He served as President of the Oklahoma District Attorneys Association, Vice President of the National Organization of Victim Assistance (NOVA), and Vice Chairman of Oklahoma’s Crime Commission.
-Regent Turpen is a member of the American, Oklahoma, Tulsa County and Oklahoma County Bar Associations, as well as being a Founding Fellow of the Oklahoma Bar Foundation, and a faculty member of the National College of District Attorneys.
+Turpen argued before the United States Supreme Court in 1985.
+He served as president of the Oklahoma District Attorneys Association, vice president of the National Organization of Victim Assistance (NOVA), and vice chairman of Oklahoma’s Crime Commission.
+Turpen is a member of the American, Oklahoma, Tulsa County and Oklahoma County bar associations, as well as a Founding Fellow of the Oklahoma Bar Foundation and a faculty member of the National College of District Attorneys.